-- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(ies) if the battery disconnect switch is turned ON. - When the tow vehicle is not running, the 7-way connector plug is connected to the tow vehicle (depending on the tow vehicle make/model), and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well.
-In a similar scenario, when a 120V AC shore power cord is not connected, the tow vehicle battery may discharge slowly if left connected for extended periods.
-Make sure to unplug the 7-way connector plug when the camper is not being towed, or the tow vehicle isn't running. - Battery charging speed depends on the power being used for lights and appliances.
-Only surplus power goes to charging the battery. - On extended stays, keep your trailer hooked up to a 120V AC shore power if available.
-This will keep your batteries charged. - If you have the 7-way connector plug attached to the tow vehicle (depending on the tow vehicle make/model), your camper battery will be recharged while driving. - Battery charge fill levels can be monitored and checked via the nuCamp monitor panel.
-NOTE: If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level The monitor panel will not reflect the battery state of lithium batteries.
-Always make sure the battery is secured in place while traveling. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals.
-Loose connections can cause power loss or arcing power between connections.
+- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(ies) if the battery disconnect switch is turned ON. - When the tow vehicle is not running, the 7-way connector plug is connected to the tow vehicle (depending on tow vehicle make/model) and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well.
+In a similar scenario when 120V AC shore power cord is not connected, the tow vehicle battery may discharge slowly if left connected for extended periods.
+Make sure to unplug the 7-way connector plug when the camper is not being towed or the tow vehicle isn't running. - Battery charging speed depends on the power being used for lights and appliances.
+Only surplus power goes to charging the battery.
+If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level.
+The monitor panel will not reflect the battery state of lithium batteries. - On extended stays keep your trailer hooked up to a 120V AC shore power if available.
+This will keep your batteries charged. - If you have the 7-way connector plug attached to the tow vehicle (depending on tow vehicle make/model), your battery will be recharged while driving. - Battery charge fill levels can be monitored and checked via the nuCamp monitor panel.
+NOTE: If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level.
+The monitor panel will not reflect the battery state of lithium batteries.
+Always make sure the battery is secured in place while traveling.